-- 1. Transfer files from the installation media to the zSeries platform.
-Two options are available: - ➤ Use the tvinstall_800_zos_zseries.bat script found on the installation media to assist with the transfer (recommended). - ➤ Manually FTP the install files. - 2.
-TSO RECEIVE the transmitted files to create product datasets.
-Two options are available: - ➤ Use the (TSORECV) Rexx script created by the tvinstall_800_zos_zseries.bat script in Step 1 above to execute the TSO RECEIVE commands (recommended). - ➤ Manually execute the needed TSO RECEIVE commands. - 3.
-Determine the best installation approach for your environment.
-Two options are available: - ➤ SMP/E (recommended).
-You can either create a new SMP/E global zone (recommended) or use an existing SMP/E global zone. - ➤ Non-SMP/E - 4.
-Tailor and execute the installation jobs.
-The degree of customization needed will vary depending on the installation approach.
-Two options are available: - ➤ SMP/E installation jobs - ➤ Non-SMP/E installation jobs - 5.
-Review installation libraries.
+- Step 1 Transfer files from the installation media to the zSeries platform.
+Options are: - ➤ Use the tvinstall<version>zos_zseries.bat script found on the installation media to assist with the transfer (recommended). - ➤ Manually FTP the install files. - Step 2 TSO RECEIVE the transmitted files to create product datasets.
+Options are: - ➤ Use the (TSORECV) Rexx script created by the tvinstall<version>zos_zseries.bat script in Step 1 above to execute the TSO RECEIVE commands (recommended). - ➤ Manually execute the needed TSO RECEIVE commands. - Step 3 Determine the installation approach for your environment.
+Options are: - ➤ SMP/E (recommended).
+You can either create a new SMP/E global zone (recommended) or use an existing SMP/E global zone. - ➤ Non-SMP/E - Step 4 Tailor and execute the installation jobs.
+The degree of customization needed depends on the installation approach.
+Options are: - ➤ SMP/E installation jobs - ➤ Non-SMP/E installation jobs - Step 5 Review installation libraries.